persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 A physical model can be defined to wrap an external code.
 I/O can be cached in dedicated files.
 Remember to clear it when significant changes are made on the model.
-Working directory (local temp area by default) can be explicitely set.
+Working directory (local temp area by default) can be explicitly set.
 The checkbox allows the user to keep the working directory once the model has run.
 The **Check model** button runs the model on the defined input values.
 It shall be used to test the physical model.
 To save the output values, the user should